abreusleo/abreusleo/README.md

 }
 ```

 <p>&emsp;I am from Rio de Janeiro - Brazil.
 Skilled in C#, Python, Java and a fast learner interested in any new language.
-I've always enjoyed studying and that explains many of the personal projects I've developed such as bots, game mods, code benchmarks and other applications for personal use.</p>
+I've always enjoyed studying and that explains many of the personal projects I've developed such as <a href="https://github.com/abreusleo/BoapBot">bots</a>, game mods, <a href="https://github.com/abreusleo/LogBenchmark">code benchmarks</a> and other applications for personal use.</p>

 ## Git Stats